Gioconda Vessichelli: Life and career

-She supports the women's cause in a Puccini concert with all love opera songs devoted to women, she supports Aids researche through a concert in French Polynesia / Tahiti (Papeete) where she is honorary Citizen also aired in radio, as a musicologist she has a deep interest in fusion which has led her to perform in several concerts among which the one in Santa Cecilia Auditorium in Rome with the Italian jazz man Renzo Arbore and with the great conductor Antonio Pappano.
+She supports the women's cause in a Puccini concert with all love opera songs devoted to women, she supports Aids research through a concert in French Polynesia / Tahiti (Papeete) where she is honorary Citizen also aired in radio, as a musicologist she has a deep interest in fusion which has led her to perform in several concerts among which the one in Santa Cecilia Auditorium in Rome with the Italian jazz man Renzo Arbore and with the great conductor Antonio Pappano.

-She was the first real opera singer in the world to make a fusion between opera and Hindi music and for that she received the Indian Women Award first time ever given to a non Indian woman.
+She was the first real opera singer in the world to make a fusion between opera and Hindi music and for that, she received the Indian Women Award the first time ever given to a non-Indian woman.

-She has received various invitations from Bollywood industry to give not only her voice but also her presence as a special western opera actress in Bollywood movies, but up to now she is only focused on music.
-Recently she has accepted to feature, together with Mika Singh as a dancer, in a special Latino passionate style in Dilbagh Singh's video "Bottoms up" released in April 2015.
+She has received various invitations from the Bollywood industry to give not only her voice but also her presence as a special Western opera actress in Bollywood movies, but up to now, she is only focused on music.
+Recently she has accepted to feature as a dancer, together with Mika Singh and Millind Gaba, in a special Latino passionate style in Dilbagh Singh's video "Bottoms up" released in April 2015.
 She is involved in several philanthropic projects and for that she got the noble chivalric title of "Dame" from Royal House.
 She won the Norman International Academy medal for her artistic career, and she got the honorary membership by several cultural Institutions as she started singing opera as a child prodigy.
-She sings in the following languages: Italian, English, Hindi, Punjabi, French, German, Spanish, Bulgarian, Albanian, Russian, Latin, Portuguese.
+She sings in the following 12 languages: Italian, English, Hindi, Punjabi, French, German, Spanish, Bulgarian, Albanian, Russian, Latin, and Portuguese.
 She can also speak seven languages (English, Hindi, Spanish, French, Italian, Latin, Portuguese).
+Thanks to her sparkling personality she has been invited in many important TV shows all over the world.